 As someone who works every day to help deliver meaningful recommendations, I think the quality of recommendations comes down to the ethos of the recommender, and the balance between AI and human guidance.
 Both can amplify each other.
 But one thing is for sure - it’s time to stop dumping metaphorical toilet seats on our learners.

-Want to try some of magpie's recommendations for yourself?
+Want to try some of Filtered's recommendations for yourself?